-• The development of the built-up area of Bridport since WWII, and in particular since the last review of the parish boundary, has created a single settlement with no discernible transition between Bridport parish and three of the four surrounding parishes.
-This pattern of the town's evolution will continue, with the addition of the Foundry Lea development.

-- Surrounding parish residents represent a large proportion of the users/beneficiaries of Town Council services, and yet have no direct say in their provision and do not contribute to their costs.
+- The development of the built-up area of Bridport since WWII, and in particular since the last review of the parish boundary, has created a single settlement with no discernible transition between Bridport parish and three of the four surrounding parishes.
+This pattern of the town's evolution will continue, with the addition of the Foundry Lea development and other smaller allocated housing sites such as on land east of Bredy Veterinary Centre and land adjacent to Bridport Hospital. - Surrounding parish residents represent a large proportion of the users/beneficiaries of Town Council services, and yet have no direct say in their provision and do not contribute to their costs.
 Residents of Bridport parish subsidise this arrangement and no solution has been identified to address this, within the current governance arrangements. - A single 'Bridport' identity is strong across Bridport parish and three of the four surrounding parishes.
 There are local centres that identify within that single identity.
 For example within Bridport parish, local identity is retained in West Bay despite the majority of the area being in Bridport parish.
-There is however little evidence that the existence of a parish council is a strong determinant in local identity in the Bridport area. - The existing parish arrangements are not fit for purpose in responding to the challenges of effective local government, following the creation of a unitary Dorset Council. - Local democracy is not well served by the current governance arrangements in the conjoined parishes, with only those electors in Bridport parish given the opportunity to exercise a meaningful electoral choice. - Community cohesion is significantly undermined by the sense that Bridport residents are meeting the cost of services provided to residents of surrounding parishes, and by the inability of those surrounding parish residents to have a meaningful say in service provision. - Most of these challenges are of lesser impact and concern in respect of Symondsbury parish.
+There is however little evidence that the existence of a parish council is a strong determinant in local identity in the Bridport area. - The existing parish arrangements are not fit for purpose in responding to the challenges of effective local government, following the creation of a unitary Dorset Council. - Local democracy is not well served by the current governance arrangements in the conjoined parishes, with only those electors in Bridport parish given the opportunity to exercise a meaningful electoral choice. - Community cohesion is significantly undermined by the sense that Bridport residents are meeting the cost of services provided to residents of surrounding parishes, and by the inability of those surrounding parish residents to have a meaningful say in service provision. - This sense of unfairness is exacerbated by the fact that two areas in Bridport parish - Court Orchard and Skilling are among the most deprived in the Dorset Council area.
+The anomalous situation of these residents in effect subsidising residents of relatively wealthy residents' use of Town Council services has not been resolved under the existing arrangements, despite the best efforts of the Town Council to engage with neighbouring parish councils. - Most of these challenges are of lesser impact and concern in respect of Symondsbury parish.